eljeko/confluent-examples/ksqldb-messages-count/README.md

     GROUP BY 1
     EMIT FINAL;

-You can create Create a materialized view
+You can create a materialized view

     CREATE TABLE orders_statistics as
     SELECT 'orders' as O  , TIMESTAMPTOSTRING(WINDOWSTART,'yyyy-MM-dd HH:mm:ss','Europe/London')